Timing of Tests of Controls - Explained

 - Economics, Finance, & Analytics

-A Little More on What is Timing of Tests of Controls
+How is Timing of Tests of Controls Used?

 Controls used by clients entities may vary so also are the results.
 There is also a classification of tests of controls according to their procedures.
 However, auditors can decide to utilize a particular test of control result or otherwise when engaged in auditing activities.
 The general classification of tests of controls are;